This is my family shrimp with eggs scramble recipe, with tender and soft flakes of egg clinging gently on the plump and crunchy pink shrimps.

 Use cornstarch

-Dilute the egg with some water is an effective way to form a smoother texture.
+Diluting the egg with some water is an effective way to form a smoother texture.
 However, water does not mix well with eggs.
-The problem is commonly happened to scramble egg prepared with milk, that the milk will separate from the egg after keeping it for some time.
+The problem commonly happens to scrambled eggs prepared with milk, and the milk will separate from the egg after keeping it for some time.

-The trick to let the water and egg combined well is to use cornstarch to hold them together.
-Mix one part of cornstarch with two parts of water in a separate bowl to form a slurry before adding to the egg mixture.
-The cornstarch will form lumps if you add it directly into the egg.
+The trick to let the water and egg combine well is to use cornstarch to hold them together.
+Mix one part of cornstarch with two parts of water in a separate bowl to form a slurry before adding it to the egg mixture.
+The cornstarch will form lumps if you add it directly to the egg.
 Combine with the eggs and beat until homogenous.

 You can also use milk instead of water for a richer flavor.